Gamifying Friday the 13th in 4 Game Systems

 Like getting free blog content 5 days a week?
 Want to suggest other things I could do here?
 Join my Patreon and help me have time to do this writing for the cost of a cup of coffee each month.

-Posted on March 13, 2020, in Game Design, Microsetting, Pathfinder Development, Starfinder Development and tagged 52-in-52, 5e, Four Systems, holidays, Pathfinder, Pathfinder Development, Pathfinder Second Edition Core Rulebook., Starfinder, Work.
+Posted on March 13, 2020, in Game Design, Microsetting, Pathfinder Development, Starfinder Development and tagged 52-in-52, 5e, Four Systems, holidays, Pathfinder Development, Pathfinder First Edition, Pathfinder Second Edition, Starfinder, Work.
 Bookmark the permalink.
 Leave a comment.